-Students with a documented disability who wish to request academic accommodations are encouraged to contact Disability Services to discuss accommodation requests and eligibility requirements.
+Students with a documented disability who wish to request academic accommodations must contact Disability Services to discuss accommodation requests and eligibility requirements.
+Once successfully registered, the student also must notify the course instructor that they wish to access accommodations in the course.

-Please contact Disability Services, located within the Student Success Center, at disability_services@slu.edu or 314-977-3484 to schedule an appointment.
+Please contact Disability Services, located within the Student Success Center, at Disability\services@slu.edu or 314-977-3484 to schedule an appointment.
 Confidentiality will be observed in all inquiries.

-Once approved, information about academic accommodations will be shared with course instructors via email from Disability Services and viewed within Banner via the instructor's course roster.
-Students should then contact Professor Rogers to discuss accommodations.
+Once approved, information about the student's eligibility for academic accommodations will be shared with course instructors via email from Disability Services and viewed within Banner via the instructor's course roster.